strawberryfield/breakfast/postmortem/postmortem.md

 - Get some reviews, no matter if negative or positive, to understand which elements to focus on or which to avoid in the future.

 ## The results

+As soon as I uploaded the game to IFComp, I discovered that it could be played online and in this case I was getting transcripts back: how nice!

+The transcripts that immediately started arriving (so someone interested in the game was there), surprised and amused me with the situations that were being created.

+Someone who had just arrived wanted to leave immediately,